 It is so much more than simply having an actual physical presence in a state.

-You must know the ins and outs of your clients business operates currently and over the last year or two is important so you can thoroughly know how the business operates.
+Knowing the ins and outs of how your clients have conducted business over the last year or two is important so you can thoroughly know how the business operates.

 Becoming thoroughly educated on nexus is key to ensuring your clients are compliant.

 In addition to determining where a business has nexus, you also need to know the taxability of their products and/or services.

 Taxability laws vary from state to state.
 Every state that has sales tax has different categories that may be taxable or exempt from that sales tax.
 This is important information to avoid under or over-collecting sales tax from customers.

 This is pertinent when determining your client’s tax responsibility.
 If they have nexus and sell taxable goods, then they may have a responsibility to collect sales tax on those sales.
 If they sell through their own channels, then they probably have responsibility for collecting and remitting state sales tax where they have nexus.
 If they sell through a marketplace facilitator, then it’s likely that the marketplace is collecting tax on all transactions.
 All of the major marketplaces are collecting the tax according to the Marketplace Facilitator Laws in the states.
 If your client sells on smaller marketplaces, it’s prudent to verify that they are properly collecting the tax.

 These are the most important questions to ask clients as you help them navigate sales tax compliance.
 When you have sifted through this information with your client, you’re well on your way to resolving any state sales and use tax issues.